Your Quick Tour Summary

 Traversing the Kalahari and Namib deserts offers an abundance of scenic, wildlife and cultural attractions.
 Explore the sights of Cape Town; view the mighty Augrabies Falls and Fish River Canyon; search for wild animals of the Kgalagaladi and Etosha National Parks; walk the highest sand dunes of the world in the Namib Desert; meet the ancient Bushman tribe and walk and mokoro in the beauty of the Okavango Delta; enjoy sunset and wild animals along the Chobe River ending with the unforgettable sight of Victoria Falls - experience this exciting route on a comfortable fully serviced camping safari!

-16 nights fully serviced camping, 2 nights hotel accommodation in Cape Town & 1 night guesthouse accommodation in Swakopmund & 1 night hotel accommodation in Victoria Falls.
+14 nights fully serviced camping, 2 nights permanent tented camp with shared ablutions in the Okavango Delta, 2 nights hotel accommodation in Cape Town & 1 night guesthouse accommodation in Swakopmund & 1 night hotel accommodation in Victoria Falls.

 All meals when camping.
 Breakfast only in Cape Town, Swakopmund & Victoria falls.

-Camp Bed & Sleeping Bag & pillow included
+Camp Bed, mattress, Sleeping Bag & pillow included

 Pre / Post Accommodation & Transfers: